NCAR/ncar-python-tutorial/README.rst

    2019-05-31 16:47:42 (137 MB/s) - ‘miniconda.sh’ saved [70348401/70348401]

-- To install miniconda, run the following command and follow the prompts on the isntaller screens:
+- To install miniconda, run the following command and follow the prompts on the installer screen:

    ``chmod +x miniconda.sh && ./miniconda.sh``